-- 5.19 The policies in the emerging Local Plan provide an upto-date policy approach to the delivery of affordable housing in West Mersea and have been informed by the Strategic Housing Market Assessment.
+- 5.13 The policies in the emerging Local Plan provide an up-to-date policy approach to the delivery of affordable housing in West Mersea and have been informed by the Strategic Housing Market Assessment.
 As such, 30% of new dwellings (including conversions) on housing developments of more than 10 dwellings should be provided as affordable housing (normally on site).
-At a local level, the West Mersea Housing Survey, undertaken as part of the Neighbourhood Plan preparation, identified that of those people likely to move in the future, 50% were looking for two-bedroomed dwellings. - translate into Government planning policy before planning consent is granted at Dawes Lane and Brierley Paddocks, the development would need to conform to such policy. - 5.22 The policies for the development at Dawes Lane and Brierley Paddocks (Policy WM3 and WM4) make provision for starter homes and it is expected that other qualifying proposals should also provide around 10% of the affordable housing as starter homes in accordance with the Government definition.
+At a local level, the West Mersea Housing Survey, undertaken as part of the Neighbourhood Plan preparation, identified that of those people likely to move in the future, 50% were looking for two-bedroomed dwellings. - Paddocks, the development would need to conform to such policy. - 5.16 The development at Dawes Lane (Policy WM3) makes provision for starter homes and it is expected that other qualifying proposals should also provide around 10% of the affordable housing as starter homes in accordance with the Government definition.

-Policy WM 5 - Affordable Housing in Housing Developments
+Policy WM 4 - Affordable Housing in Housing Developments